zaidnizam/Hacxk-MDjg/README.md

 ## First, You Need to Obtain a Session

-Visit the [website link] and scan the QR code or enter the pairing code.
+Visit the [Hacxk-MD Session Provider](https://github.com/WhiskeySockets/Baileys). and scan the QR code or enter the pairing code.
 Once completed, the session file will be sent to your paired WhatsApp number.
 Retrieve that session file.

 If a Session folder doesn't exist in your bot, create one.
 Paste the session file into this folder.